MarkD833/Arduino-SP0256-Shield/README.md

 # Known errors

-The addition of a 10K pull up resistor on the ALD line stops spurious sounds whilst uploading sketches.
+* The addition of a 10K pull up resistor on the ALD line stops spurious sounds whilst uploading sketches.

-There may be an issue with the code that handles the writing of the Intel-HEX data to the EEPROM.
-When trying to load the VOCAB.HEX file using the sketch, the data sometimes got messed up such that only partial words were spoken.
-I've not figured out whether this is a problem with my code or the EEPROM library as the HEX file is correct.
+* There may be an issue with the code that handles the writing of the Intel-HEX data to the EEPROM.
+When trying to load the vocabulary Intel-Hex file using the EE_PROG sketch, the data sometimes got messed up such that only partial words were spoken.
+I've not figured out whether this is a problem with my code or the EEPROM library as the Intel-Hex file is correct.

 # Releases

+* 0.2
+    * New demonstrations sketches
+    * New large vocabulary file for the EEPROM
 * 0.1
     * Initial Release